 Jim Dollarhide apparently died on Wednesday in a fire at his lakefront home in Madison, Mississippi.
 I say “apparently” because they found a body in the still-burning rubble of his 3800-foot house and Jim is missing, but it will require some dental examination to make sure.
 The firefighters said the “structure was fully involved” by the time they got there at 10:41 p.m. after an emergency call from a neighbor, and the upper levels had already collapsed.
 It’s almost certain Jim is gone.
 If I have to retract this piece, I will do so with great joy.

 I’ve known Jim since my advertising days in the Seventies.
 He was the first filmmaker I got to spend quality time with.
-I like movies and all, and I even took some production courses in graduate school so I have some idea what it feels like to create a film, but this was the first guy I ever met who had already decided to make a living at it.
+I like movies and all, and I took enough production courses in graduate school to get some idea what filmmaking feels like, but this was the first guy I ever met who had already decided to make a living at it.
 To Jim, a beautiful image might be all well and good, but it don’t mean a thing if it ain’t got that swing: it has to move.

 You meet lots of gifted photographers in the ad game, but they produce a different kind of art.
 The still shooter shows you an instant in time.
 The filmmaker shows you the passage of time.
 Jim had the eye for nifty composition which any good fotog possesses, but it was that third dimension, the depiction of duration, that fascinated and obsessed him.